JHGelpi/selftapemay/README.md

 8) File name should match the `input_file` variable in the [main.py](https://github.com/JHGelpi/selftapemay/blob/main/main.py) file
 9) Folder path should match the `file_path` variable in the [main.py](https://github.com/JHGelpi/selftapemay/blob/main/main.py) file
 10) Run the [main.py](https://github.com/JHGelpi/selftapemay/blob/main/main.py) python script
-11) Script will output the needed columns in a file named `output.csv`.
+11) Script will output the needed columns in a file named `videoOutput.csv`.
 This file needs to be uploaded to GCP BigQuery.

+#### To capture Videos < 15 minutes (Reels)
+The first step is to leverage the existing Apify Instagram web scraper.
+This is done by using the Instagram Reel Scraper actor https://console.apify.com/actors/xMc5Ga1oCONPmWJIa/console.
+1) Navigate to the 'Actors' section within Apify
+2) Select `apify/instagram-reel-scraper`
+3) Click on `Bulk Edit` and Copy/Paste all Instagram handles you wish to scrape for Reels
+4) Select the number of Reels you want to pull for each user.
+I recommend defaulting to 50.
+5) Click Start and Save
+6) After results are returned export the results to **CSV** file format and save to the local drive
+    - Only the following columns need to be exported:
+        - hashtags
+        - productType
+        - ownerFullName
+        - ownerUsername
+        - timestamp
+        - username
+        - id
+        - shortCode
+        - url
+7) File name should match the `input_file` variable in the [igReels.py](https://github.com/JHGelpi/selftapemay/blob/main/igReels.py) file
+8) Folder path should match the `file_path` variable in the [igReels.py](https://github.com/JHGelpi/selftapemay/blob/main/igReels.py) file
+9) Run the [igReels.py](https://github.com/JHGelpi/selftapemay/blob/main/igReels.py) python script
+10) Script will output the needed columns in a file named `reelsOutput.csv`.
+This file needs to be *combined* with the videoOutput.csv file (Append these results to the videoOutput.csv file) and uploaded to GCP BigQuery.

 ### GCP
-Once the [main.py](https://github.com/JHGelpi/selftapemay/blob/main/main.py) python script has ran successfully you will need to upload the `output.csv` file into GCP.
+Once the [main.py](https://github.com/JHGelpi/selftapemay/blob/main/main.py) and [igReels.py](https://github.com/JHGelpi/selftapemay/blob/main/igReels.py) python scripts have ran successfully you will need to upload the `videoOutput.csv` file into GCP.
 To do this:
-1) Log into console.cloud.google.com and navigate to BigQuery
-2) Run the the [delFrom_tbl-stm-clean-data](https://github.com/JHGelpi/selftapemay/blob/main/delFrom_tbl-stm-clean-data.sql) query to clear current data in the table.
+1) Log into console.cloud.google.com and navigate to BigQuery ~~2) Run the the [delFrom_tbl-stm-clean-data](https://github.com/JHGelpi/selftapemay/blob/main/delFrom_tbl-stm-clean-data.sql) query to clear current data in the table.~~
 3) Upload data by using the `Local file` option
     - There is an `Add Data` button that you need to click
     - This button will give you a prompt and you need to select `Local file`